mackenzieg/radar_infineon_sdk/README.md

    environment and checks for required SW packages which are needed for compiling and/or running the SDK.
 The installation can take from 30 to 120 seconds.
 4. Start directly with: "scons ." and all the examples in the example folder are built.
-5. Go to example/<name_example>, and run "./build/<name_example>" to start a specific example application.
+5. Go to example/<name_example>, and run "./build/<name_example>" to start the presence detection app
 6. To run presence detection application directly, skip points 3-5 and run the command "./bootstrap.sh install".
 It would install and run the presence detection application as a service in the background.